COVID FAQs: London Galleries (Bermondsey & Mason’s Yard)

 Are toilets available in the galleries?

-Enclosed communal spaces like public toilets are high risk for transmission, so these spaces are closed to the public with the exception of our disabled toilets.
+Enclosed communal spaces like public toilets are high risk for transmission, so these spaces are temporarily closed to the public with the exception of our disabled toilets.

 Can I bring young children?